Data Model

 ExperimentResult

-Summary of how your experiment performed.
+The summary of how your experiment did.

 | Attribute | Type | Required | Description |